-Jo-Lynn Park provides leadership for the Student Counseling Center by offering clinical supervision and training for staff and interns, as well as consultation and training to staff and faculty.
-She is a Licensed Professional Counselor with a MA in Counseling Psychology and is an adjunct faculty with Naropa’s Graduate School of Counseling Psychology.
+Jo-Lynn Park provides leadership for the Student Counseling Center through ongoing training and supervision for the center’s professional staff, interns, externs, practicum, and graduate assistants.
+She also offers training and consultation for Naropa staff and faculty.
+She is a Licensed Professional Counselor with a MA in Counseling Psychology and has been adjunct faculty with Naropa’s Graduate School of Counseling Psychology.

-Jo-Lynn’s clinical approach is integrative and includes person-centered psychotherapy, Hakomi, mindfulness, EMDR, and other evidence based approaches.
-When not at work she likes to cuddle up with her dog and read a good book, or share adventures with friends and family in the natural world.
+Jo-Lynn’s clinical orientation is integrative and she draws from person-centered, depth, and Buddhist psychology.
+She has studied Hakomi, EMDR, mindfulness, and other somatic and contemplative approaches extensively.
+When not at work she likes to cuddle up with her dog and read a good book, or ski, hike, paddle, or climb with friends and family.

 You can contact Jo-Lynn at email@example.com or 303.245.4633.